South Carolina Lease Agreement Templates (7)

 Security Deposits

-Maximum Amount – There is no maximum in South Carolina.
-The landlord may charge as much as desired.
+Maximum Amount – There is no statutory maximum in South Carolina.
+The landlord may charge as much as they desire for a security deposit.

-Maximum Penalty – There is no maximum amount in South Carolina.
-Any late fees charged to the tenant should be mentioned in the lease.
+Maximum Late Fee – There is no established maximum late fee in South Carolina.
+However, any late fees charged to the tenant should be mentioned in the lease.

 Right to Enter (Landlord)